psy0rz/zfs_autobackup/README.md

     Hostname 1.2.3.4
     Port 1234
     user root
+    Compression yes
 ```

 This way you can just specify smartos04

+Also uses compression on slow links.

 Look in man ssh_config for many more options.